AI Operator vs Chatbot

 Quick Answer

-An AI Operator accepts tasks by call, text, email, or Slack, executes multi-step workflows, and delivers finished business deliverables like reports, spreadsheets, and presentations.
+An AI Operator is a system that accepts work or creative requests across phone, text, email, Slack, web, and app, organizes them into projects/tasks/subtasks, routes the work across the right tools and AI services, and tracks every ask on a per-ask billing ledger.
 A chatbot is a conversational interface where you type prompts and receive text responses in a chat window.
-Operators delegate.
+Operators run structured execution.
 Chatbots converse.
-Chatari is the leading AI Operator, starting at $19/month.
+Chatari is an AI Operator, productized publicly as the control plane for work, starting at $19/month.

 AI Operator